soygitana/heyTranslate-React-App/README.md

 Requires Node.js v4+ to run.

-* Clone this repository or download and unzip this zip file.
+* Clone this repository or download and unzip the zip file.

 * Open it in your IDE.